RickStrahl/BlogPosts/2021-03/Role-based-JWT-Tokens-in-ASP.NET-Core/RoleBasedJwtTokensInAspNetCore-Rick’s Mac mini.md

 ---
-title: Role based JWT Tokens in ASP.NET Core APIs
+title: Role based JWT Tokens in ASP.NET Core
 abstract: ASP.NET Core Authentication and Authorization continues to be the most filddly part of the ASP.NET Core eco system and today I ran into a problem to properly configure JWT Tokens with Roles.
 As I had a hard time finding the information I needed in one place and instead ended up with some outdated information, I'm writing up a post to hopefully put all the basic bits into this single post.
 categories: ASP.NET Core, Security
 keywords: JWT, Token, Security, ASP.NET Core, Authentication, Authorization